-All communication with the capstone site is to be between the student, capstone mentor, faculty mentor and DCC of the academic program.
+All communication with the capstone site is to be between the student, capstone mentor, faculty/OT mentor (as needed) and DCC of the academic program.
 Other individuals (such as family members, friends, etc.) may not contact the clinical sites at any time.